Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 From as early as 2014, the Burundian government had long been interested in adding service to the United States, particularly to New York.
 By 2017 the government had offered to help Umurundi Airlines to acquire a longer range aircraft such as an Airbus A330 or Boeing 767 to expedite such connectivity.

-Because there was no direct air service between Tenerife and either New York-JFK or Toronto-YYZ, Spain readily granted unrestricted 5th Freedom service to Umurundi Airlines.
+Because there was no direct air service at the time between Tenerife and either New York-JFK or Toronto-YYZ, Spain granted unrestricted 5th Freedom service to Umurundi Airlines.

-However, the Moroccan government decided to grant full 5th Freedom service to Toronto-YYZ, but only permit technical stopover rights for flights headed to New York-JFK, in order to avoid having Umurundi compete too directly with Moroccan airlines already serving New York.
+However, while the Moroccan government decided to allow full 5th Freedom service to Toronto-YYZ, but only granted technical stopover rights for flights headed to New York-JFK, to avoid having Umurundi compete too directly with Moroccan airlines already serving the New York market.

-Meanwhile, the carrier placed new aircraft orders at the 2019 Paris Air Show, ordering more A321LRs, as well as new Airbus A321neos and several new Airbus A220-300s.
+Meanwhile, the carrier placed new aircraft orders at the 2019 Paris Air Show, ordering more A321LRs and regular Airbus A321neos, as well as new Airbus A220-300s.

 2020s